luckyyd/hackathon-mstube/Crawler/Readme.md

 # Crawler

-Here is the crawlers of the project.
+Here is the crawlers of the project, using the Scrapy framework.

 - `channel9` is for videos from channel9
 - `vimeo` is for videos from vimeo